chippy-kennedy/news-article-scraper/README.md

 # 📰 News Site Article Scraper
-A CLI set of services to create, clean, label, and manage datasets.
+A CLI set of services to create, clean, label, and manage datasets in the cloud.
 Useful for creating machine learning-ready datasets.
 Uses Apify web scraper to pull in data; Scale AI to categorize data; and Digital Ocean to store and manage datasets;

 **Product Owners**
 - [Chip Kennedy](https://github.com/chippy-kennedy) | chip@codesleep.run